Jaswanth19-596/MedBot-A-Medical-Chatbot/README.md

 - **Conversational AI:** Engage in natural conversations about medical topics.
 - **Retrieval-Augmented Generation (RAG):** Provides answers based on a curated knowledge base of medical texts.
+- **Stateful Conversations:** Remembers previous turns in the conversation to provide context-aware responses.
 - **Source Citation:** Cites the book and page number for the information it provides.
 - **Query Refinement:** Automatically rewrites user questions for more accurate search results.
 - **Relevance Filtering:** Ensures that the information used to answer questions is relevant to the user's query.
 - **Web & CLI Interfaces:** Interact with the chatbot through a Streamlit web app or a command-line interface.
+- **Rate Limiting:** The web interface has rate limiting to prevent abuse and manage costs.

 ## How it Works

-MedBot is built using a Retrieval-Augmented Generation (RAG) architecture with LangChain and Pinecone.
+MedBot is built using a Retrieval-Augmented Generation (RAG) architecture orchestrated by a **LangGraph** agent.

-1.  **Indexing:** A collection of medical PDFs (located in the `/data` directory) is processed by the `index.py` script.
+1.  **Indexing:** A collection of medical PDFs (located in the `data/` directory) is processed by the `src/data_indexing.py` script.
 The text is extracted, split into smaller chunks, and then converted into numerical representations (embeddings) using the `text-embedding-3-small` model from OpenAI.
 These embeddings are stored in a Pinecone vector store.

-2.  **User Interaction:** The user asks a question through either the Streamlit web app (`app.py`) or the command-line interface (`retrieve.py`).
+2.  **User Interaction:** The user asks a question through either the Streamlit web app (`app.py`) or the command-line interface (`src/data_retrieve.py`).

 3.  **Agent Execution:** The query is sent to a LangGraph agent which orchestrates the following steps:
     a. **Query Rewriting:** The agent first uses `gpt-4o-mini` to rewrite the user's query to be more specific and searchable.
-    b. **Retrieval:** The rewritten query is used to search the Pinecone vector store and retrieve the most relevant text chunks from the medical documents.
+    b. **Retrieval:** The rewritten query is used to search the Pinecone vector store and retrieve the most relevant text chunks.
     c. **Relevance Filtering:** The retrieved documents are then filtered for relevance to the original query using another call to `gpt-4o-mini`.
-    d. **Generation:** The filtered, relevant text chunks are passed to the `gpt-4o-mini` model along with the original question and a detailed system prompt.
-The model uses this context to generate a concise and helpful answer, complete with citations.
+    d. **Generation:** The filtered, relevant text chunks are passed to the `gpt-4o-mini` model along with the original question and conversation history to generate a concise and helpful answer, complete with citations.

 4.  **Streaming Response:** The agent's intermediate steps and the final answer are streamed back to the user interface in real-time.

 ## Setup and Installation

 Follow these steps to set up and run the chatbot on your local machine.
+For a more detailed guide, see `docs/setup_guide.md`.

 ### Prerequisites

-- Python 3.8 or higher
+- Python 3.13.3
 - An API key from [OpenAI](https://openai.com/api/)
 - An API key from [Pinecone](https://www.pinecone.io/)